Building a playbook for your FEC is a transformative experience.

 If you want to start building a playbook for your FEC, then you’ll need to involve your team from the very beginning.

-Hold a team meeting to discuss your businesses’ mission, vision, and values.
+Hold a team meeting to discuss your business’s mission, vision, and values.
 Discuss the impact you want to have on your customers.
 How will a playbook help your business create a better experience for your customers?
 How will a playbook help your business grow?
 Remember, if your staff is invested and sees the potential a playbook will bring, then they will use your playbook.

 Lastly, be sure to assign team captains for each section of the playbook and establish clear goals.
 Ask your team what they would like to work on and use this time to brainstorm.
 Together, you’ll be able to create a tool that’ll help your business reach new heights.

 And there you have it!
 Everything you need to know to start building a playbook for your FEC.
-In next week's article, we will provide you with additional information on the foundational elements of an FEC playbook as well as a FEC playbook template.
+In next week's article, we will provide you with additional information on the foundational elements of an FEC playbook as well as an FEC playbook template.
 Stay tuned.

 Join us for our upcoming webinar on Thursday, January 28th at 2 P.M.
 EST. Together with our friends at Creative Works, we will discuss everything related to Creating a Better Experience for Your Target Demographic.
 You won't want to miss this live event!